OSGConnect/connectbook/frequently-asked-questions-faq-.md

 ##Running Jobs
 **What type of computation is a good match or NOT a good match on OSG Connect?**

 It is important for the user to carefully check the computational requirements of his or her workflow.
-Please refer the section on ["Is high throughput computing for you?"](http://support.opensciencegrid.org/solution/categories/5000131843/folders/5000209523/articles/5000632058-is-high-throughput-computing-for-you-) for full detail.
+Please refer to ["this section"](http://support.opensciencegrid.org/solution/categories/5000131843/folders/5000209523/articles/5000632058-is-high-throughput-computing-for-you-) for more details on how to determine if your computation matches up well with OSG Connect's model.

 **What job scheduler is being used on OSG Connect?**

-HTCondor.
+We use HTCondor to schedule and run jobs.

 **How do I submit a computing job?**

 Jobs are submitted via HTCondor scheduler.
-Please refer the [QuickStart](http://support.opensciencegrid.org/support/solutions/articles/5000633410-osg-connect-quickstart) or User Guide for the detail.
+Please refer the [QuickStart](http://support.opensciencegrid.org/support/solutions/articles/5000633410-osg-connect-quickstart) or User Guide for more details on submitting and managing jobs.

 ##Data Storage and Transfer